 The rebels had, thus far, repelled the British regulars.
 What ended the American resistance was neither lack of courage nor unstoppable British resolve.
 It was the depleted supply of rebel gunpowder.
 The British regulars, grenadiers, and marines swarmed the redoubt.
 The rebels tried to make their last stand by swinging their muskets or throwing rocks at the British.
 Colonel Prescott ordered a retreat.

 Joseph’s body wasn’t recovered until after the Siege of Boston ended in March 1776.
-The corpse was badly decomposed.
-Paul Revere identified him by a tooth he had made for Joseph.
+The corpse was badly decomposed and was identified by a tooth and gold wire Paul Revere made for him.

 Joseph Warren shouldn’t have been on the battlefield that day.
 The people needed him to lead the patriotic movement.
 They needed him as a friend, brother, and physician.
 His four children were orphaned.